dansmyers/IntroToCS-Spring-2021/Projects/6-It's_a_Secret_to_Everybody.md

 <img src="https://objects-us-east-1.dream.io/secrettoeverybody/images/secret.png" width="50%" />

+Write two programs:

-You probably want to write two programs, one to do the frequency analysis and one to do the decryption.
-The frequency analysis program needs to scan the text file and count the occurrences of each letter character.
-Use the letter-counting example from the video on Canvas as a starting point.
+- `frequency_analysis.py` to scan the ciphered text file and count the number of occurrences of each character.
+Use a dictionary to store the counts and our previous letter-counting example as a starting point.
+Print out the frequency of occurrence of each character.

-The decryption program can read each character in the encrypted input, then look up a translation for that letter and output the translated character to produce the decrypted output.
-Use a dictionary to store mappings from one character to another.

-The frequency analysis results may not be perfect, so you may need to apply a little reasoning and experimentation to get the complete translation.
+- `decode.py` to translate the ciphered text file and print the deciphered version.
+Use a dictionary to store the mapping for each ciphertext letter to its plaintext counterpart (you'll need to code the mappings in this dictionary **by hand** as part of the program).

+Note that the letter frequencies you obtain in step 1 may not perfectly map to the frequencies of letters in ideal English language text.
+You may need to do a little bit of experimentation to find the right mappings and perform the decryption; this is part of the process. **You do not need to (and probably can't) determine the correct mappings automatically**.
+This project is as much of a puzzle as it is a programming task.

 You can use the string's `.lower()` method to convert a line to all lowercase letters: